Kay-ddggxh/ci-project1/README.md

 - I want to learn about the club rules.
 - I want to find out when the club members meet.
 - I want to know what happens during meetings and events.
-- I want to learn about all type of events the club holds or takes part in.
 - I want to be able to get in contact with the club and make inquiries.
 - I want to be able to easily navigate between pages on all devices.
 - I want to see a mobile friendly layout and responsive design.